-The Balance Sheet shows that the General Fund reserve balance has decreased from £2.051 million at the beginning of the year to £1.866 million at the year-end.
+The Balance Sheet shows that the General Fund reserve balance has decreased from £1.866 million at the beginning of the year to £1.363 million at the year-end.

-Budget for 2020/21
+Budget for 2021/22

-On 3 December 2019, the Leaders' Committee approved a gross expenditure budget for 2020/21 of £6.668 million.
+On 8 December 2020, the Leaders' Committee approved a gross expenditure budget for 2021/22 of £6.668 million.
 An amount of £6.233 million related to payments to commissioned services and the contribution to the London Funders Group, with the residual budget of £435,000 relating to management and administration expenditure.
-The London boroughs gave agreement to the budget by the statutory two-thirds majority before the end of January 2020.
-The current Covid-19 pandemic is expected to have a minimal impact on the future financial position due to the restricted activities of the Committee.
+The London boroughs gave agreement to the budget by the statutory two-thirds majority before the end of January 2021.